R-Duff/Introduction-to-Quantum-Computing/README.md

 # Quantum Bit-Flip Error Correction Demo

-This mini-project demonstrates a simple quantum error correction scheme using Qiskit.
-The project simulates the encoding, random bit-flip error, detection, and correction of a single qubit using the 3-qubit bit-flip code.
+This is an evolving project demonstrating quantum error correction techniques using Qiskit.
+The intention in making this project is to continue adding to it, but for now it contains bit flip checking and Shor Code demonstration.
+The project simulates the encoding, random bit-flip error, detection, and correction of a single qubit using the 3-qubit bit-flip code, and then also the Shor Code approach.

 ## What It Shows